stuartpet/CV/README.md

 Implemented features across multiple global platforms used by financial institutions, advisors, and employers, significantly enhancing the end-user experience and streamlining operations.

-  **Modularisation of the monolith using rails engines to split it into domains**
+  **Modularisation of the monolith using Rails engines to split it into domains**
    * I was responsible for extracting the business logic related to benefit creation from the 10+ years monolith into an engine with extra
    work to prepare it for moving to a service.
 This reduced the number of PRs requiring external review by 23% and made the onboarding of new developers much easier.